-- original identification documents (passport, identity card, etc.) - · travel documents that show their travel route - original or printed copies of birth certificates of minor children - printed copies (documents cannot be printed at the IPA) of: - the first page of their passport identity card (with the personal detail information/biodata page) and; - o of the page(s) including the stamp related to entry in the EU and/or the pages with the VISA issued by an EU Member state.
+- printed copies (documents cannot be printed at the IPA) of: - the first page of their passport identity card (with the personal detail information/biodata page) and; - of the page(s) including the stamp related to entry in the EU and/or the pages with the VISA issued by an EU Member state.

 No document was provided upon registration.
-In most cases this did not present any challenges since the timeframe between registration and a decision was usually extremely brief.
+In most cases this did not give rise to any challenges, since the timeframe between registration and a decision was usually extremely brief.